-UNITED STATES SECURITIES AND EXCHANGE COMMISSION
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.

-WASHINGTON, D.C.
 20549

-FORM 10-Q
+FORM 10-O

-(Ma rk ( Onel
+(Mark One)

-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE QUARTERLY PERIOD ENDED September 30, 2022 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM COMMISSION FILE NUMBER 001-4147 Treasure Global Inc (Exact name of registrant as specified in its charter) Delaware 36-4965082 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 276 5th Avenue, Suite 704 #739, New York, New York 10001 +6012 643 7688 (Address of principal executive offices) (Zip Code) (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.00001 per share The Nasdaq Stock Market LLC Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No " Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes x No Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 х or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+FOR THE QUARTERLY PERIOD ENDED December 31, 2022

+FOR THE TRANSITION PERIOD FROM

+COMMISSION FILE NUMBER 001-4147

+Treasure Global Inc

+(Exact name of registrant as specified in its charter)

+Delaware 36-4965082 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 276 5th Avenue, Suite 704 #739, New York, New York 10001 +6012 643 7688 (Address of principal executive offices) (Zip Code) (Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Name of each exchange on Title of each class Trading Symbol(s) which registered Common Stock, par value \$0,00001 per share TGL The Nasdag Stock Market LLC

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No"

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes x No

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company X X Emerging growth company X If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes "No x As of December 13, 2022, the registrant had a total of 17,288,116 shares of its common stock, par value \$0.001 per share, issued and outstanding.
+Large accelerated filer Accelerated filer

+Non-accelerated filer х Smaller reporting company х

+Emerging growth company X

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes " No x

+As of February 10, 2023, the registrant had a total of 17,288,116shares of its common stock, par value \$0.001 per share, issued and outstanding.